Jinsl-lab/DMGCN/README.md

 # DMGCN：Spatial domain identification method based on multi-view graph convolutional network and contrastive learning
-## The code and parameter configuration of DMGCN
 **The data which are testd in DMGCN will be shared through URL as follows:**

 **(1) Human dorsolateral pre-frontal cortex (DLPFC):**